nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 reason is: _Multicore Crisis_.

 ### Moore's law

-In order to really understand the __Multicore Crisis__, we need to go back to 1965, when Gordon Moore made an observation that says:
+In order to really understand the Multicore Crisis, we need to go back to 1965, when Gordon Moore made an observation:

 >  The number of transistors per square inch on integrated circuits had doubled
 >  every year since the integrated circuit was invented.

 But what it means?
-In an updated version, it means that: _"The machine processing power tends to double every 18 months_".
-However, we're experiencing a slowdown in the pace of this observation due to problems like heat leakage and energy consumption.
-So, Instead of shipping 2x faster chips every 18 months, the industry took another direction: _Multicores_.
+In an updated version, it means: _"The machine processing power tends to double every 18 months"_.
+However, we're experiencing a slow down in the pace of this observation due to problems like: heat leakage and energy consumption.
+So, Instead of shipping doubled faster chips every 18 months, the industry took another direction: _Multicores_.

 ### Multicore

-When the industry took this way, not only _hardware production_ was affected, but also the way we write software.
-For several decades, Software Engineers enjoyed free performance gains due to CPU optimizations predicted by Moore's law.
-However, today if you want fully exploit your machine, you need to exploit __parallelism__.
+When the industry took this way, not only hardware production was affected, but also the way we write software.
+For several decades, Software Engineers enjoyed free performance gains.
+However, today if you want fully exploit your machine, you need to exploit parallelism.

 ### Concurrency vs Parallelism

-You may say:
+You may ask:
 > Parallelism? you're talking about concurrency, why did you mention
 > Parallelism?
 And they are the same thing, right?

-Actually, _concurrency_ and _parallelism_ are not the same. let's dive into it a little bit.
+Actually, _concurrency_ and _parallelism_ are not as the same.
+Let's dive into it a little bit.

-Roby pike gave a brilliant [talk](https://www.youtube.com/watch?v=cN_DpYBzKso) about it.
-On it, he explains that parallelism is the simultaneous execution of things, possibly related, possibly not.
-And concurrency is programming as the __composition__ of independently executing processes.
-For languages that do not provide direct support for parallelism, you must concurrently __structure__ your program in order to achieve parallelism.
+Roby pike has given a brilliant [talk](https://www.youtube.com/watch?v=cN_DpYBzKso) about it.
+In that, he explains parallelism as the simultaneous execution of things, possibly related, possibly not.
+On the other hand, concurrency is programming as the composition of independently executing processes.
+For languages that do not provide direct support for parallelism, you must concurrently structure your program in order to achieve parallelism.

 Take this code as example: